Angry black woman: Sapphire stereotype as source

 Sapphire is a term associated with the most dominant portrayals of Black women.
 According to the stereotype, Sapphires were perceived as malicious and stubborn, with an overbearing nature.
 Aside from being depicted as unnecessarily loud and violent, Sapphires were also known to have an insatiable desire for African-American men.
 The Sapphire is thought to be closely related to the Mammy, though instead of a comforting demeanor, she is far more sexualized.
 The Sapphire is often seen as abusive, possessing a strong need to dominate, and looking for opportunities to project her own unhappiness upon others.
 The Sapphire poses as a persistent nagger, complaining not in hopes of a solution, but rather because she herself is bitter.

 Negative caricatures of Black women historically justified their exploitation.
 The Sapphire archetype painted enslaved women as impure, strong, masculine, dominant, and aggressive who drove their children and partners away.
 This archetype characterizes the Black woman as experiencing disappointment, displeasure, bitterness or rage because of her significant other.
 The term has also been generalized to refer to Black women who show extreme emotion.
 It was utilized as a means to prove oppression was not as imminent of an issue, if Whites accepted Black women who acted according to this caricature.

 The sexuality of the Jezebel stereotype

 The Jezebel is a stereotype used to refer to fair-skinned, slimmer, and lighter-eyed Black women, becoming hyper-sexualized by America and its media soon after the Mammy trope began its decline.
 Similar to the Sapphire, this trope was used as a justification for the harassment and assaults against Black women, as this painted them as inherently tempestuous and beguiling.
-The Jezebel presents as a slave construct, depicting Black women as "promiscuous" and "lustful".
-During slavery, lighter skinned women were seen as more worthy concubines to wealthy slave owners, whereas darker skinned women were more worthy for harsher labor such as field work.
-The Jezebel constructed a harmful perception of Black women that heavily contributed to their sexual and economic exploitation.
+Mass Media plays an integral part in displaying Jezebel stereotypes in a modern context.
+Jezebel has grown to encompass new sexual scripts, such as the Gold Digger and the Freak.
+These new sexual scripts within Hip Hop and Rap, have gained momentum in popular culture and have gained considerable influence.
+Unfortunately for young black girls, these scripts have reduced their agency within their sexuality and significantly affect their treatment by others.
+The exposure to social media platforms such as YouTube, Instagram, TikTok, and more have created an environment where children learn their behaviors from people online.